Grindcom/frontend-nanodegree-feedreader/README.md

 # Feedreader Testing
+Begin testing by opening index.html, then follow the instructions on the page.

 The feedreader test spec file is found at /jasmine/spec/feedreader.js.
 It is an update of the original provided by the UDacity course.